TONYSTARK-EDITH/Welcome_String/README.md

 </ul>

 Wstring is now platform independent and it works even in cmd in windows and terminal in linux

+## Update V2.0.1a

+New exceptions has been included

+ 1. CharacterExpectedGotStringException
+ 2. EmptyCharacterFoundException

+Test cases has been included

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.